 Past the Torre (tower) and at the summit, you will find Caffe Libarium Nostrum.
 Stop for a coffee or cocktail and revel in the most picturesque, panoramic views of all of Cagliari.

 Continue on through the alley-like streets of Piazza San Giacomo where colorful houses are lined with plants and greenery, a truly unique neighborhood to see.
 Nearby you will also find Bastione Saint Remy, the neoclassical structure with a gallery space and rooftop terrace with sweeping views.

-After getting lost roaming the Instagram-worthy streets, do a little shopping in the Piazza San Guiseppe Girabaldi, where you will find shops and boutiques with a mix of Sardinian designers.
+After getting lost roaming the Instagram-worthy streets, do a little shopping in the Piazza San Guiseppe Girabaldi, where you will find shops and boutiques by a mix of local Sardinian designers.